JoshDoug/Notes/Databases/SQL-basics.md

 ## Oracle SQL Useful Snippets

+Check the Oracle Server type and version: `SELECT * FROM V$VERSION`

 Get a list of commands to drop all the tables of a database (copy and run the output of the command to actually drop the tables):

 `select 'drop table '||table_name||' cascade constraints;' from user_tables;`